SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Conclusion

 \section{Conclusion}

 In this paper, we propose \method, an automatic benchmark construction pipeline for the GitHub issue resolution task.
-Unlike traditional workflows that require intensive manual effort in evaluation environment setup, grading system construction, and fail2pass validation, we achieve automation in these stages.
-For environment construction, we introduce a multi-agent framework called \setupagent that replaces manual evaluation environment setup with collaboration among LLM-based agents.
-For grading system and fail2pass validation, we leverage an exit-code-based strategy to robustly extract test outcomes without the need for manual parsing or inspection.
-In our experiments, we show that \setupagent achieves strong performance in automatic environment construction; for example, using GPT-4.1-mini, \method successfully constructs 269 valid benchmark instances out of 671 sampled issues across 12 open-source repositories.
-Besides, experiments show that our exit-code-based grading achieves perfect agreement with manual evaluation, and our automatic fail2pass validation exhibits high precision.
-We also identify the error2pass phenomenon—cases where tests cannot be executed before patching—which should be carefully filtered when building high-quality benchmarks.
-We hope our automated pipeline will accelerate the collection of large-scale, high-quality GitHub issue resolution datasets for training and evaluation.
+First, we identify a binary test file missing issue in the current data construction pipeline and propose methods to resove it.
+Second, we introduce a multi-agent system called \setupagent to automate evaluation environment construction with collaboration among LLM-based agents.
+To automate the fail2pass validation stage, we propose an exit-code-based log parsing method to robustly extract test status from test log without the need for manual parsing or inspection.
+Our experiments show that \setupagent can effectively construct evaluation environment for issues.
+For example, using GPT-4.1 mini, \method successfully constructs evaluation environment for 50.2\% issues.
+And our ablation studies show that all components contribute to the effectiveness of \setupagent.
+Besides, our human evaluation show that our exit-code-based fail2pass method achieves a high accuracy.
+Finally, our exploratory demonstrates that \method can effectively improve the software engineering of models.
+We hope \method can accelerate the collection of large-scale, high-quality GitHub issue resolution datasets for training and evaluation.